 Armwrestling in Minnesota can be dated back to the 1970's when Richard Lupkes started competing in local armwrestling tournaments.
 Jerry Halverson started running wristwrestling tournemants (similar to armwrestling) in the 70's.
 Keith Halverson (relative of Jerry's?) also ran armwrestling tournaments in Minnesota around this time.
 Richard Lupkes started competing in 1976.
 In the late 70's, Jeff Dabe started competing in local tourneys and went undefeated, beating Scott Norton, right handed, in 1980 (Scott and Jeff were both 18 years old).
 In In 1981, David Bauer (2002 WAF World Armwrestling Champion at 121 lbs) won an armwrestling tournament that his school had.
 After that, he didn't think much about armwrestling but in 1984, Jerry Halverson held a wristwrestling tournament in Cannon Falls, Minnesota, which Dave went to.
 After that, he started competing in more of Jerry Halverson's wristwrestling tournaments.
 Jeff Dabe won many local tourneys, and he was invited to an Over the Top qualifier in 1986 but didn't attend because he was busy working and raising a family.
 Around that time his right arm popped during a 2-3 minute match and after that his right was never the same.
 He never had his arm checked out by a doctor but chose to hang up the belt and didn't start competing again until 2012, and now just competes left handed.

-In the late 80's, David Bauer saw an armwrestler named Rhett Houdek, from St. Paul, on Jerry Halverson's wristwrestling rankings.
+In the late 80's, David Bauer saw an armwrestler named Rett Houdek, from St. Paul, on Jerry Halverson's wristwrestling rankings.
 He had thought that he was the only one from Minnesota who armwrestled!
-He and Rhett hooked up and started training.
+He and Rett hooked up and started training.
 Dave went to the World Championships in 1993 and took first both right and left handed at 55 kilograms (110 lbs.)!!!
 Meanwhile, several other armwrestlers, including Marty O'Neil and the fearsome Jason Remer, began armwrestling in the Twin Cities area.
-They met up with Dave and Rhett and started training.
-Imposing fear throughout the midwest, Jason, Rhett, Marty, and Dave would win almost any tournament they went to.
-Dave was a lighter man, only about 121 lbs., and at most tournaments the lowest weight class was 0-154 lbs. so Jason and Rhett were more successful at most tournaments.
+They met up with Dave and Rett and started training.
+Imposing fear throughout the midwest, Jason, Rett, Marty, and Dave would win almost any tournament they went to.
+Dave was a lighter man, only about 121 lbs., and at most tournaments the lowest weight class was 0-154 lbs. so Jason and Rett were more successful at most tournaments.
 In 2000, Jason Remer placed 2nd at WAF Worlds at 187 lbs.
-David Bauer attended Worlds several times, and finally won in 2002 in the 55 kg (121 lbs) weight class.
+David Bauer attended Worlds several times, and won again in 2002 in the 55 kg (121 lbs) weight class.
 Jason's brother Jerry Remer also competed and was fairly decent, although not on the same pedestal as his brother.
 Both men made cameo's in the 2003 documentary "Livin' to Pull".

-In 2000, Harold Ryden from Lanesborro, Minnesota, went to his first armwrestling tournament at the Fillmore County Fair in Preston, Minnesota.
-After that, he went to another tournament where he met Rhett Houdek.
-Rhett invited Harold to train with them and so Harold started training at Dave Bauer's house every week with all the other arwmrestlers.
+In 2000, Harold Ryden, from Lanesborro, Minnesota, went to his first armwrestling tournament at the Fillmore County Fair in Preston, Minnesota.
+After that, he went to another tournament where he met Rett Houdek.
+Rett invited Harold to train with them and so Harold started training at Dave Bauer's house every week with all the other arwmrestlers.
 In 2001, Harold got his friend John Grant to start armwrestling.
 John's first tournament was at the Fillmore County Fair.
 In 2002, Harold was getting pretty good and was holding his own with some of the better armwrestlers in the midwest, but he moved to California.
-He still armwrestlers and he has had a successful armwrestling career so far.
+He still arm wrestles there, and has had a successful armwrestling career.
 He trains with the legendary armwrestler Alen Fisher, World Champion Vazgen Soghoyan, and national champion Jake Smith.
 In recent times he is more known as one of the head referees of the Ultimate Armwrestling League and has not been competing much since about 2011.

 Jason "The Mighty Oak" Remer had a very successful career, winning a couple national titles, and beating armwrestlers such as World Champion Michael Selearis and "Monster" Michael Todd.
 His most famous win, however, was when he beat John Brzenk one time with each arm.
 Shortly after that, he quit armwrestling.
 Why he quit is a mystery, some people say he was having problems with his family, others say after beating the best armwrestler in the World and only winning $1000, he said to himself "I'm the best armwrestler in the World and I won $1000.
 If I were the best basketball player, football player, or baseball player, I'd be making millions.
 This isn't worth it."
 Jason left the sport around 2005.
 After that, things started to fall apart.
 John Grant stopped armwrestling in 2006.
-Rhett Houdek had a successful career and even beat Allen Fisher once at 165 lbs. before moving up to 198.
-He stoped competing when he had to have surgery on his right shoulder after tearing some tendons (which didn't occur while armwrestling) in 2007.
+Rett Houdek had a successful career and even beat Allen Fisher once at 165 lbs. before moving up to 198.
+He stoped competing when he had to have surgery on his right shoulder after tearing some tendons in 2007 (which didn't occur while armwrestling).
 Marty O'neil had a successful career, being known as one of the best armwrestlers in the midwest.
 He competed at 176 lbs. and placed as high as 2nd at Unified Nationals.
 When everybody else quit, so did he.
 David Bauer kept on competing at somy of Jerry Halverson's wristwrestling tournaments but stopped traveling to big tournaments.
 From 2009-2011, Marty O'Neil came back to the sport for a few tournaments, including the 2009 Ruler of the Nation and 2010 and 2011 MN State Championships, but hasn't been seen much since.
 Rett and Jason still compete from time to time, mostly just for fun, but they don't train much at all - Jason still lifts weights not doesn't train armwrestling.
+Rett is starting to get back into it more in 2015!

 The New Era: Josh Handeland and Yosef Chalbi were armwrestling each other in 1st Grade (1996) on the lunchroom table.
 Josh always liked to armwrestle, as did Yosef.
 In 2007, Josh found out that there were competitions, but couldn't find any armwrestlers from Minnesota to train with or go to tournaments with.
 Josh, 17 years old, didn't want to drive to Missouri and South Dakota all by himself just to compete.
 Looking for Minnesota armwrestlers online, he got in touch with Harold Ryden, who hooked him up with David Bauer, who hooked him up with Jerry Halverson.
 On May 10th, 2008, Josh and Yosed went to their very first wristwrestling tournament in Cresco, Iowa, and were hooked ever since.
 After that, they hooked up with John Grant, who, after a 2 year break from armwrestling, was trying to get back into the sport and start training.
 Josh, Yosef, and John started training together and going to tournaments.